mdsalem17/ai-notebooks/README.md

 * Pix2Pix - CycleGAN
 * Converting NLP notebooks from Trax to Pytorch

-If you are unable to load one of the notebook in this repository, please copy then paste its link in [nbviewer](https://nbviewer.org/)
+If you are unable to load one of the notebook in this repository, please copy then paste its link in [nbviewer](https://nbviewer.org/).

+## License
+This project is licensed under the terms of the MPL 2 license.
+See the [LICENSE](./LICENSE) file.